puffscoin/puffsjs-contract/docs/developer-guide.md

 ## Travis-ci and Coveralls Practice

 Across all `puffsjs-` repos, we enforce mandatory travis-ci and coveralls testing.
 We never `commit to master`.
-As a general policy, Coveralls.io results must always be above 95% for any `ethjs-` PR or commit.
+As a general policy, Coveralls.io results must always be above 95% for any `puffsjs-` PR or commit.
 We want to ensure complete coverage across the board.

 ## Contributing